marcotoronto/rdm-test/content/05-2_Advanced_Deposit.md

 # File Size

-Dataverse is not intended to handle Big Data.
+Borealis is not intended to handle Big Data.
 Current file size limits are:
 - For upload: 3 Gb per file (unlimited number of files in a dataset)
 - For tabular normalization: 500 Mb per file (tabular files over this size will remain in their original format, e.g. Excel)

 While there is no cap on the overall number of files that you can upload.
-If your data exceeds 10 Gb, please contact research.data@ubc.ca to discuss the best repository options, as we have other solutions.
+If your data exceeds 10 Gb, please contact `research.data@ubc.ca` to discuss the best repository options, as we have other solutions (e.g FRDR).
 {: .note}

 <br>